pandaproject/panda/docs/amazon.rst

 Method #1 - EC2, using an AMI
 -----------------------------

 This is the absolute simplest possible way to make a PANDA.
-Log into your EC2 Dashboard and click Launch Instance.
+Log into your EC2 Dashboard and click "Launch Instance".
 On the "Community AMIs" tab search for ``ami-77ab7c1e``.
 When the image comes up (it may take a moment), click "Select".

+.. _notes above regarding instance types:

 You'll need to select an **Instance Type**.
-You're welcome to use (and pay for) a more powerful server, but PANDA has been optimized with the expectation most organizations will run it on an ``m1.small`` instance.
+You are welcome to use (and pay for) a more powerful server, but PANDA has been optimized with the expectation that most organizations will run it on an ``m1.small`` instance.
+(At a cost of roughly $70 per month.)
 This should provide adequate capacity for small to medium size groups.
-We don't recommend trying to run it on an ``t1.micro`` unless you'll only be using it for testing.
+We don't recommend trying to run it on a ``t1.micro`` unless you'll only be using it for testing.

 Leave all the other settings as their defaults and launch your instance.